euler-xyz/euler-vault-kit/docs/whitepaper.md

 ### Ungoverned Perspective

 The most sophisticated perspective implementation class is called an ungoverned perspective.
-This type of perspectives comprehensively verify various desired properties about the candiate vault.
+This type of perspectives comprehensively verify various desired properties about the candidate vault.
 Typically they will require vaults to be finalised, and not have any unusual or unexpected configurations.

 Next, cluster perspectives attempt to verify each of the vault's configured collaterals.
 To do so, a cluster perspective uses a list of acceptable perspectives, which may or may not include itself.
 For each collateral, it recurses into each perspective, stopping as soon as one perspective accepts the collateral.
 If none do, the perspective itself will fail.
 This method allows perspectives to delegate some decisions to other perspectives.
 This reduces the amount of work needed to create a perspective, and takes advantage of the fact that verification of vaults may already be cached in these other perspectives.